 - Strategies for Maintaining a Harassment-Free Virtual Learning Environment (Nova Southeastern University)

-- NEW!
-Students in the LEAD Learning Community developed a set of printable flyers with helpful tips for supporting students while teaching online – including tips on building community, organizing Canvas lessons and encouraging student engagement online and on Zoom.
+- Students in the LEAD Learning Community developed a set of printable flyers with helpful tips for supporting students while teaching online – including tips on building community, organizing Canvas lessons and encouraging student engagement online and on Zoom.

 Working at Home

 - How Parents Can Work at Home – And Get Stuff Done (Care.com)